MicrosoftDocs/Devices-docs/surface/secure-surface-dock-ports-semm.md

 ### Apply the configuration package to a Surface Dock 2

 1. Take the .msi file that the Surface UEFI Configurator generated and install it on a Surface host device.
-Compatible host devices are Surface Book 3, Surface Laptop 3, or Surface Pro 7.
+Compatible host devices are Surface Book 3, Surface Laptop Studio, Surface Laptop 3, Surface Laptop 4, Surface Pro 7+, and Surface Pro 7.
 1. Connect the host device to the Surface Dock 2.
 When you connect the dock UEFI policy settings are applied.

 ## Verify managed state using the Surface App